 Instructions

-- Melt 1 tsp unsalted butter in a pan over a medium heat and add 4 cloves garlic , 1 tbsp fresh ginger and 2 tbsp green onion(s).
+- Melt 1 tsp unsalted butter in a pan over a medium heat and add 4 cloves garlic , 1 tbsp ginger root and 2 tbsp green onion.
 Once fragrant add 150 g ground pork and stir-fry until cooked through.

 - Season with 1 tsp soy sauce, 1 tsp mirin, 1 tsp oyster sauce and ½ tsp chili bean sauce and mix thoroughly.
 Simmer until the liquid is almost gone and then turn off the heat.